-Note: The change of wireless settings won't take effect until the router reboots!
+The change of wireless settings won't take effect until the router reboots!
 You can reboot it manually.
-If you need instructions as to how to do this, please refer to Section 5.11.5: "Rebooting the Router"
+If you need instructions as to how to do this, please refer to section 4.13.5 Reboot

-Click the Next button, you will then see the Finish page:
+Click the Next button.
+You will then see the Finish page (shown in Figure 3-10):